PUBLICATIONS

 This study examines how air pollution affects the homeless population using neighboring counties’ pollution levels as an instrument for pollution exposure.
 Additionally, we explore the “marginalization of the marginalized” by interacting PM2.5 air pollution variable with characteristics such as marital status, age, gender, ethnicity, race, and urban-rural residence.
 This approach allows me to assess whether certain subgroups within the homeless population are more adversely affected by air pollution.

 Xu, X. & Chung, S. Transferring Burden?
-A Survey Experiment of Public’s Perception of Coproduction and Administrative Burden in Sustainability Policy
+A Survey Experiment of Public’s Perception of Coproduction and Administrative Burden in Sustainability Policy (findings compiled; manuscript in preparation)

 While environmental policy research has examined factors affecting public support for sustainability initiatives like recycling, few studies investigate how the public evaluates local government efforts in bulky-item recycling.
 This study employs a survey experiment to assess how policy design elements—motivations for policy changes and administrative burden—shape public perceptions of local governments regarding sustainability.
 Additionally, it incorporates organizational performance to further understand this relationship.
 The study contributes to sustainability policy and behavioral public administration literature by (1) utilizing survey experiments to explore public support for various recycling policy formats, and (2) linking administrative burden theory with sustainability to determine when the public is more willing to assume administrative responsibilities, particularly when local government performance is lacking.

-Gao, X., Curley, C., & Chung, S. Understanding Energy Poverty: Exploring patterns and profiles of energy behaviors and consequences to refine energy poverty measures
+Gao, X., Curley, C., & Chung, S. Understanding Energy Poverty: Exploring patterns and profiles of energy behaviors and consequences to refine energy poverty measures (preliminary findings gathered)

 In collaboration with colleagues, we are investigating patterns of energy behaviors to refine measures of energy poverty.
 By analyzing household energy consumption and behaviors, we aim to inform policies that address energy insecurity and promote equitable access to energy resources.